 Financially, RMTA staff will continue to seek operational savings where possible while maintaining excellence in financial services.
-This shall include obtaining an unmodified opinion on the Authority's FY 2021 Comprehensive Annual Financial Report and receiving the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers' Association (GFOA), along with GFOA's Distinguished Budget Presentation Award.
+This shall include obtaining an unmodified opinion on the Authority's FY 2022 Annual Comprehensive Financial Report and receiving the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers' Association (GFOA), along with GFOA's Distinguished Budget Presentation Award.
 We will continue to pay close attention to traffic and revenue trends and identify what underlying factors impact revenue in the future and how fluctuations may have an effect on RMTA's long-term financial plan.
 A comparison to prior year's budget as well as detail of significant changes are noted in the Budget Overview section of this document.

 I would like to recognize and thank executive staff for their tremendous contributions this year.
+I am fortunate to work with an exceptional team.
 First, I would like to thank Jim Madison, Director of Finance, as well as his team, for their efforts leading this budget process.
 I am appreciative of Jim's expertise and diligence in executing all of his responsibilities.
-I would also like to thank him for his steady leadership as we navigated this year of change in fluctuation with our traffic and revenue.
+I would also like to thank him for his steady leadership over the past couple of years as we navigated the fluctuation with our traffic and revenue.
 Theresa Simmons, Director of Operations, continues to keep the RMTA assets in excellent condition and operations running smoothly.
-I am appreciative of her ability to be flexible this year as we oftentimes had to make changes in operations very quickly.
-Leslie Mehta, Chief of Staff and Counsel to the CEO, has proven to be a trusted advisor and provides sound and thoughtful counsel in relation to all RMTA matters.
-Additionally, Leslie has helped lead the organization through her work as chair of the Coronavirus Protection Prevention Committee.
-Leslie has ensured that we were in compliance with all of the Governor's Executive Orders and the CDC and Virginia Department guidelines as we worked to make sure our staff was safe.
+Theresa remains committed to ensuring that we are an efficiently run operation.
+I am appreciative of her continued flexibility and leadership.
+Leslie Mehta, Chief of Staff and Counsel to the CEO, has proven to be a trusted advisor and provides sound and thoughtful counsel in relation to RMTA matters.
+Additionally, Leslie has continued to ensure the safety of our organization in her role as chair of the Coronavirus Protection Prevention Committee.
 Sheryl Johnson, Director of Human Resources, has continued to provide wise and trusted counsel in all matters Human Resources to not only the CEO, but also the Compensation and Benefits Committee.
 Sheryl has provided invaluable guidance and ensured that we effectively communicated with all employees of the RMTA as we have navigated these uncertain times.
 Paula Watson, who oversees Procurement and Internal Audit, is our most tenured member of senior staff and she touches and concerns all that we do at RMTA.
 I am grateful for her wise counsel and for all the careful attention that she pays to every aspect in the operation of the RMTA.
-Paula's careful attention and guidance were also greatly appreciated as she helped to guide the Coronavirus Protection Prevention Task Force execute on its goals of ensuring that our employees were safe.

-In closing, in a year when all of our lives have been changed, I am filled with immense gratitude for all of the RMTA staff.
-Our staff has worked tirelessly and has been flexible and nimble as we have navigated this new normal.
+In closing, over the past couple of years, all of our lives have been changed and as we come through this pandemic, we have learned that we can extend grace and lead with gratitude.
+I am filled with immense gratitude for all of the RMTA staff.
+Our staff has worked tirelessly and has been flexible and nimble as we continue to navigate this new normal.
 I remain grateful every day for our staff that ensures that the RMTA provides the best customer service and most efficient operations in the region.
 It is because of everyone's hard work and dedication 365 days a year, 24 hours a day, that the RMTA is a successful organization.